jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

   (a) with respect to which there is (from the perspective of the policyholder) an element of uncertainty as to when or whether it will take place; and
   (b) that is beyond the insurer's control.
 (3) However, a contract, to the extent that it provides for, or relates to, any of the following is not a contract of insurance for the purposes of this Act:
-  (a) a derivative transaction (within the meaning of section 136(1) of the Crown Entities Act 2004):
+  (a) a derivative transaction:
   (b) a guarantee under which a person agrees to answer to another person for the debt, default, or liability of a third person:
   (c) a repayment waiver (within the meaning of section 5 of the Credit Contracts and Consumer Finance Act 2003):
   (d) a product or service guarantee or warranty in relation to any goods or services that is given or made by the manufacturer or supplier:
-  (e) any lump sum, annuity, pension, allowance, refund, or other payment arising from membership of a superannuation scheme (within the meaning of section 2A of the Superannuation Schemes Act 1989) or a KiwiSaver scheme (within the meaning of section 4(1) of the KiwiSaver Act 2006):
+  (e) any lump sum, annuity, pension, allowance, refund, or other payment arising from membership of a retirement scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013):
   (f) gambling (within the meaning of section 4(1) of the Gambling Act 2003):
   (g) a call-out service that involves providing assistance in respect of a motor vehicle (within the meaning of section 2(1) of the Land Transport Act 1998) that cannot be operated (for example, because it has broken down, has run out of fuel, or has a flat tyre, or because the owner or operator is locked out), being a service that is not provided when the motor vehicle is involved in a motor vehicle accident, is stolen, or is damaged owing to theft or vandalism:
   (h) any other transaction or matter of a class declared by regulations to be transactions or matters that are not by way of insurance.